Blockchain as a global payment solution

 China Construction Bank: Of the 26 publicly listed banks in China, 12 have already adopted blockchain technology for various use cases within their systems.

 China Construction Bank stated that cross-bank and cross-border loan issuances for small businesses were now running on a blockchain-based platform.
-They have also claimed that this platform had processed over $251 million USD worth of transactions.
+They have also claimed that this platform had processed over USD 251 million worth of transactions.

-JB Bank provides an easy login service based on the Open Keychain technology of Blockchain for the New Smart Banking App, which is the new version of mobile banking.
-Customers can simply login by installing the Blockchain Certificate in the JB Bank banking App, and then enter the password for the certificate.
-It is learned that JB Bank plans to apply Blockchain-based authentication service to all online financial services.
+JB Bank provides an easy login service based on the Open Keychain technology of Blockchain for the New Smart Banking App, the new mobile banking version.
+Customers can simply log in by installing the Blockchain Certificate in the JB Bank banking App and then enter the password for the certificate.
+It is learned that JB Bank plans to apply Blockchain-based authentication services to all online financial services.

-The Smart Easy Login service applied to mobile banking App of JB Bank is limited to increasing convenience of the mobile App banking service with the Open Keychain technology of Blockchain.
+The Smart Easy Login service applied to the mobile banking App of JB Bank is limited to increasing the convenience of the mobile App banking service with the Open Keychain technology of Blockchain.